spotinst/help/src/docs/cost-intelligence/tutorials/dashboard/README.md

 NOTE: If you do not publish the dashboard, the newly created dashboard will display in the list of available dashboards as an empty dashboard.

-## Setting Default Dashboard for an Organization
+## Set Default Dashboard for an Organization

 Cost Intelligence Dashboards come with a default dashboard that is set for all users under an organization.